-"Qualified employers" would receive a nonrefundable tax credit equal to 50% of the amount of tuition reimbursed by the employer for a qualified employee.
+"Qualified employers" would receive a nonrefundable tax credit equal to 50% of the amount of tuition reimbursed by the employer for a qualified employee in the employee's first through fifth consecutive years of employment.
 The credit would be further limited to 50% of the average annual amount paid by a qualified employee for enrollment and instruction in a qualifying educational program.
 Only employers whose principal business activity involves the aviation and aerospace sector would be considered "qualified employers."
 The credit would not include a carryforward.